Chuuk State: Religion

 The majority of the state's population is affiliated with Christianity as a result of the activity of missionary groups first from Spain and then from Germany and the United States.
 Catholicism was introduced during the Spanish colonization period, followed by the arrival of various Protestant groups.
 The main religious building in the state is the Immaculate Heart of Mary Cathedral in Tunnuk, Weno, which is under the jurisdiction of the Diocese of the Caroline Islands (Diocese Carolinensium) suffragan of the ecclesiastical province of Agaña in Guam.
 Other churches in the state include Sacred Heart Church on Lekinioch Island, Christ the King Church in Neiwe, Houk Catholic Church, Holy Family Church in Weno, St. Ignatius Church in Fonoton, among others.

 Language

-The people of the country speak the Chuukese language, a Micronesian Language.
+The people of the country speak the Chuukese language, a Micronesian language.

 Culture

 Jesuit mission at Weno

-The New York Province of the Society of Jesus (the Jesuits) maintains a mission school on the island of Weno in Chuuk.
+The USA East Province of the Society of Jesus (the Jesuits) maintains a mission school on the island of Weno in Chuuk.
 Xavier High School is housed at the former Japanese communications center.
 It is a coeducational institution, drawing students from all the island groups of the Federated States of Micronesia, as well as Palau and the Marshall Islands.
 Teachers are both Jesuit and lay and come from Micronesia, the U.S., Indonesia, Japan, and Australia.